acebot712/the-nothing-app/docs/infra/PRODUCTION_DEPLOYMENT.md

 This document provides instructions for deploying The Nothing App to production environments.

-## Pre-Deployment Checklist
+## Pre-Deployment Checklis

 Before deploying to production, ensure you have completed the following tasks:

 - [ ] Run `npm run lint:all` to check for linting errors
 - [ ] Run `npm run tsc` to verify TypeScript types
 - [ ] Verify all environment variables are correctly set for production
-- [ ] Test the application in a staging environment
+- [ ] Test the application in a staging environmen
 - [ ] Ensure Supabase is properly configured with all required tables
 - [ ] Verify Stripe integration is working correctly
 - [ ] Check that all API endpoints are secured
-- [ ] Run a complete test of the user flow from registration to payment
+- [ ] Run a complete test of the user flow from registration to paymen
 - [ ] Execute `npm run preproduction` to perform automated pre-production checks

 ## Environment Configuration